open5e/open5e-api/README.md

 ## DigitalOcean

-This deployment has been tested using [DigitalOcean Apps](https://www.digitalocean.com/go/cloud-hosting) with Docker Hub.
+This deployment has been tested using [DigitalOcean Apps](https://www.digitalocean.com/go/cloud-hosting) with images from GitHub Container Registry (GHCR).

 To start up the server from scratch on a droplet: